dudintv/vizartist-scripts/dudin-transform/dudin-rearrange/README.md

 Re-arrange array containers by some value inside (number from text sub-container).

+#### Version 1.2.1 (28 April 2021)
+* fix printing warnings to the console while there are not defined root containers

 #### Version 1.2 (28 April 2021)
 * add "Real-time" mode for debug purposes (and accurate positioning)
 * fix response of changing orders via the script interface